Comments on Proposed Regulation — Inadmissibility on Public Charge Grounds

 About the California Health Care Foundation

 The California Health Care Foundation is an independent, nonpartisan philanthropy that works to improve California’s health care system for all Californians.
-Because low-income Californians experience the biggest health burden and face the greatest barriers to care, our priority is to make sure they can get the care they need.
+Because Californians with low incomes experience the biggest health burden and face the greatest barriers to care, our priority is to make sure they can get the care they need.
 We are especially focused on strengthening our state’s Medicaid program (known as Medi-Cal) — the cornerstone of California’s safety net.
 We are also committed to finding better ways to meet the health care needs of the millions of people who remain uninsured in our state.

 As an organization with deep knowledge of Medi-Cal, regular communication with safety-net health care providers, and a strong commitment to evidence-based policymaking, we hope we can provide useful insight into the likely impacts of the proposed rule change on Californians’ health and access to health care, as well as point to the ripple effects these impacts would have throughout our state’s communities and economy.